Hiya! I’m Cheryl, and I’m so happy you’re here!

 After experiencing the impact of different types of food on my health – good and bad, I was curious to learn more about nutrition.
 So, I enrolled at The Culinary Medicine College and gained my diploma in culinary medicine.

 Culinary medicine is the study of how food can be used as a form of medicine.
-It requires an understanding of disease processes, how nutrition influences disease processes and how to apply that science to your diet to transform your health.
+It requires an understanding of disease processes, how nutrition influences disease processes, and how to apply that science to your diet to transform your health.

 The Culinary Medicine College curriculum was developed by course founder Dale Pinnock, a nutrition expert, clinical practitioner, television presenter, and the author of 18 books!
 Dale has nearly 30 years of experience helping people regain their health with effective yet simple dietary strategies.
 Exactly the person I wanted to learn from!